Don't leave out God and

 Take daily calcium

-formula for bone health.
+or a bone formula for bone health.

 For a more powerful relaxing effect,